RomanStadlhuber/NumericalInverseKinematics/README.md

 - The scalar value of the damping factor that is used to formulate the constraint.
 - A maximum number of allowed iterations before aborting the optimization process.
 - The acceptance threshold for a solution.
+- Whether or not the block should compute its own initial guess.

 Below is an example of the configuration that can be made for the block.

 ![Configuration Mask of the IK Block](ik-block_mask.png)

 Experiments with the UR10 6DOF arm have shown fast convergence and sufficient results with a damping factor of `0.125`.
+The robot was able to reach its goal without an initial guess.

 ### Matlab Examples - Understanding the Code